-In 10-bit address mode, two address bytes need to be received by the slave.
-The five Most Significant bits (MSbs) of the first address byte specify if this is a 10-bit address.
-Bit $R\overline{\text{NW}}$ (SSPSTAT<2>) must specify a write so the slave device will receive the second address byte.
-For a 10-bit address the first byte would equal '1111 0 A9 A8 0', where A9 and A8 are the two MSbs of the address.
-The sequence of events for a 10-bit address is as follows, with steps 7- 9 for slave-transmitter:
+Two address bytes need to be received by the slave.
+The five Most Significant bits (MSbs) of the first address byte specify that this is a 10-bit address.
+The LSb of the first received address byte is the R/W bit, which must be zero, specifying a write so the slave device will receive the second address byte.
+For a 10-bit address, the first byte equals '11110 A9 A8 0', where A9 and A8 are the two MSbs of the address.
+The sequence of events for a 10-bit address is as follows, with steps 7 through 9 applicable only to the slave-transmitter:

-- Receive first (high) byte of Address (bits SSPIF, BF, and bit UA (SSPSTAT<1>) are set). - Update the SSPADD register with second (low) byte of Address (clears bit UA and releases the SCL line). - Read the SSPBUF register (clears bit BF) and clear flag bit SSPIF. - 4.
-Receive second (low) byte of Address (bits SSPIF, BF, and UA are set). - Update the SSPADD register with the first (high) byte of Address.
-This will clear bit UA and release the SCL line. - Read the SSPBUF register (clears bit BF) and clear flag bit SSPIF. - Receive Repeated Start condition. - Receive first (high) byte of Address (bits SSPIF and BF are set). - Read the SSPBUF register (clears bit BF) and clear flag bit SSPIF.
+- Receive first (high) byte of Address (bits SSPIF, BF, and bit UA (SSPSTAT<1>) are set). - Update the SSPADD register with second (low) byte of Address (clears bit UA and releases the SCL line). - Read the SSPBUF register (clears bit BF) and clear flag bit SSPIF. - Receive second (low) byte of Address (bits SSPIF, BF, and UA are set). - Update the SSPADD register with the first (high) byte of Address.
+This will clear bit UA and release the SCL line. - Read the SSPBUF register (clears bit BF) and clear flag bit SSPIF. - 7.
+Receive Repeated START condition. - Receive first (high) byte of Address with R/W bit set to 1 (bits SSPIF and BF are set).
+This also puts the MSSP module in the Slave-transmit mode. - Read the SSPBUF register (clears bit BF) and clear flag bit SSPIF.

-Note: Following the Repeated Start condition (step 7) in 10-bit mode, the user only needs to match the first 7-bit address.
+Note: Following the Repeated START condition (step 7) in 10-bit mode, the user only needs to match the first 7-bit address.
 The user does not update the SSPADD for the second half of the address.

-9.2.1.2 SLAVE RECEPTION
+9.2.2.3 SLAVE RECEPTION

-When the R/\overline{W} bit of the address byte is clear and an address match occurs, the R/\overline{W} bit of the SSPSTAT register is cleared.
-The received address is loaded into the SSPBUF register.
+When the R/\overline{W} bit of the address byte is clear (SSPSR<0> = 0) and an address match occurs, the R/\overline{W} bit of the SSPSTAT register is cleared.
+The received address is loaded into the SSPBUF register on the falling edge of the eighth SCL pulse.

-When the address byte overflow condition exists, then no acknowledge (ACK) pulse is given.
-An overflow condition is defined as either bit BF (SSPSTAT<0>) or bit SSPOV (SSPCON<6>) and is set.
+When the address byte overflow condition exists, then no Acknowledge (ACK) pulse is given.
+An overflow condition is defined as either bit BF (SSPSTAT<0>) or bit SSPOV (SSPCON<6>) is set.

-A MSSP interrupt is generated for each data transfer byte.
+An MSSP interrupt is generated for each data transfer byte.
 Flag bit SSPIF (PIR1<3>) must be cleared in software.
 The SSPSTAT register is used to determine the status of the received byte.

-Note: The SSPBUF will be loaded if the SSPOV bit is set and the BF flag is cleared.
+The SSPBUF will be loaded if the SSPOV bit is set and the BF flag is cleared.
 If a read of the SSPBUF was performed, but the user did not clear the state of the SSPOV bit before the next receive occurred, the ACK is not sent and the SSPBUF is updated.